NathanVaughn/nathanv.me/content/work-experience/dog-camp/index.md

 weight = 9
 +++

-I was responsible for all cleaning tasks along with feeding and caring for the dogs.
+As a kennel tech, I was responsible for all cleaning tasks along with feeding and caring for the dogs in a section of the kennel during a shift.